Cooling field guide

 Cooling problems rarely arrive on mild days.
 When heat and air quality both get worse, even a small AC issue can feel bigger much faster.

-Three numbers that change the tone of a no-cool call
+Four numbers that change the tone of a no-cool call

 Next-step decision